Infectious Disease Fellowship

 - Join Creighton for our two-year ID fellowship.
 See how you like training at Creighton and living in Omaha.
 Some of your ID consults will involve seeing our critical care patients.
 See how you like working with these patients in our critical care setting.
 Get to know our critical care specialists—and let them get to know you.

-- Submit your application for Creighton’s one-year stand-alone critical care fellowship.
-Critical care is NOT an “all in” the Match program; so we have the ability to accept your application without going through the Match.
+- Submit your ERAS application for Creighton’s one-year stand-alone critical care fellowship.
+It will be evaluated (see material below on "Standards to be met during ID fellowship"), and you will be appropriately ranked in the Match.
 If your application does result in being accepted into Creighton’s critical care fellowship, then … complete Creighton’s critical care fellowship.

 - Pass the ABIM exam in ID and become certified in ID